livepeer/livepeer-studio-docs/docs/studio101/index.md

 The following provides a high level technical overview of what you will discover with using Livepeer Studio.

+Developers interested in working with Livestreaming applications on Web3 technology:

+- Building livestreaming creator applications
+- Event platforms
-- New Developers
+- Creator experiences
-- Web2 to Web 3 Developers
-- Experienced Developers
+- Event streaming

 ## What you need to know

-- New to developing Livestream applications
+- **New** to developing Livestream Studio applications
 	- Livepeer Primer
 	- Livestreaming Terminology
 	- Livestreaming Concepts
-	- Working with APIs for developing Livestreaming applications
+	- Familiarity with building and interfacing with APIs
-	- Web 3 concepts
-- Experience with developing livestreaming applications
-	- What distinguishes Livepeer Studio

 ## Livepeer Studio Architecture